 To get you started using Puppet Enterprise (PE) relatively quickly and efficiently, this guide walks you through the steps of a monolithic install.
-A monolithic deployment is best suited for users who want to evaluate PE, or for users managing a small number of Puppet agent nodes (up to 500 nodes).
-For larger installations, you’ll need to perform a split install.
+A monolithic deployment is best suited for users who want to evaluate PE, or for users managing up to 500 Puppet agent nodes.
+For larger installations, perform a split install.

 A monolithic PE deployment entails installing the Puppet master, the PE console, and PuppetDB all on one node.
-Puppet agent nodes are installed later as part of the agent installation quick start guide for *nix or the agent installation quick start guide for Windows.
+Puppet agents are installed later as part of the agent installation quick start guide for *nix or the agent installation quick start guide for Windows.

 For more information about the components that make up your PE deployment, visit the installation overview in the PE docs.